Chart Color Schemes

 Health performance in Bonnells Bay - Silverwater is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Bonnells Bay - Silverwater faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 49% (~4,987 people), compared to 51.5% across Rest of NSW, which is below the national average of 55.3%.
-Arthritis and mental health issues are the most common medical conditions in the area, affecting 10.5% and 10.2% of residents respectively.
+Private health cover stands at approximately 49% (around 4,986 people), lower than Rest of NSW's 51.5% and the national average of 55.3%.
+Arthritis and mental health issues are most common, affecting 10.5% and 10.2% respectively, while 59.9% report no medical ailments, slightly below Rest of NSW's 60.3%.

-However, 59.9% of residents report being completely clear of medical ailments, compared to 60.3% across Rest of NSW.
-The area has a higher proportion of seniors aged 65 and over at 23.4% (2,378 people), compared to 21.9% in Rest of NSW.
-Despite this, health outcomes among seniors in the area perform better than those in the general population.
+The area has a higher proportion of seniors aged 65 and over at 23.4% (2,378 people), compared to Rest of NSW's 21.9%.
+Despite this, health outcomes among seniors are notably better than the general population in terms of health metrics.

 Frequently Asked Questions - Health